Why is My Dryer Squeaking? 6 possible causes

 How a dryer works: Auto-sensing technology Learn about the forces that make a clothes dryer work, and see how auto-sensing dryer cycles use them to deliver an optimal dry.

-4 steps to take if your dryer is not drying If your dryer is not getting as hot as you want, run through these quick steps to find out why — and learn more about the importance of dryer vent cleaning and airflow
+Dryer Not Drying?
+Try This 4-Step Quick Fix If your dryer is not getting as hot as you want, run through these quick steps to find out why — and learn more about the importance of dryer vent cleaning and airflow